 Let $\p$ be a prime ideal of $R$ which is also a fractional $R$-ideal.
 Since the integral domain $R/\p$ is finite, we see that $\p$ is a maximal ideal.
 Conversely, if $\frm$ is a maximal ideal of $R$ then it contains the prime $p$ which is the characteristic of the field $R/\frm$, and hence $\frm$ is a fractional $R$-ideal.
 We will refer to the maximal ideals of $R$ as the \emph{primes} of $R$.
 Since for any fractional $R$-ideal $I$ contained in $R$ the quotient $R/I$ is finite, we deduce that there exists only a finite number of primes of $R$ containing $I$.

-A fractional $R$-ideal $I$ is said to be \emph{invertible} in $R$ if $IJ=R$, for some fractional $R$-ideal $J$.
+A fractional $R$-ideal $I$ is said to be \emph{invertible} if $IJ=R$, for some fractional $R$-ideal $J$.
 Observe that if such a $J$ exists then $J=(R:I)$.

-\begin{remark} Note that we could equivalently say that $I$ is invertible in $R$ if and only if there exists an $R$-ideal $J$ and a non-zero divisor $d$ such that $IJ=dR$.
+\begin{remark} Note that we could equivalently say that an $R$-ideal $I$ is invertible if and only if there exists an $R$-ideal $J$ and a non-zero-divisor $d$ such that $IJ=dR$.
 This characterization allows us to talk about invertible ideals in any ring. \end{remark}

-\begin{lemma} Let $I$ be a fractional $R$-ideal which is invertible in $R$.
+\begin{lemma} Let $I$ be an invertible fractional $R$-ideal.
 Then $R$ is the multiplicator ring of $I$. \end{lemma} \begin{proof} Put $S=(I:I)$.
 Since $I$ is an $R$-module we have $R\subseteq S$ and using $I=SI$ we deduce that

 \end{proof}